zype/zype-firebuilder/RECIPE.md

 #### Running the app

-1. Open terminal and enter the command "cd ***" and replace the asterisks with the folder containing the APK.
+1. Open __Terminal/Command Line__ and enter the command "cd ***" and replace the asterisks with the folder containing the APK.
 An easy way of doing this is dragging in the folder instead of typing the directory.

 <a href="https://drive.google.com/uc?export=view&id=0BzMPADAfOuPQZ0hNazVWSnhnNkU"><img src="https://drive.google.com/uc?export=view&id=0BzMPADAfOuPQZ0hNazVWSnhnNkU" style="width: 500px; max-width: 100%; height: auto" title="Click for the larger version." /></a>